htailor/bash_logger/README.md

 Implementation
 ===========

-To use the progress bar, include the following header file:
+To add logging functions to a bash script, include the following at the top of the script:

 ```Bash
 source logger.sh